Deivitto/auditor-docker/README.md

 # Auditor-Toolbox
 ## Intro
-This auditor toolbox, intends to be a public repo where different toolboxs will araise for different goals and to be in a one-click install way.
+The Auditor Toolbox is set to be a go-to public repo.
+The plan?
+Different toolboxes curated for various objectives, all with a one-click install convenience.

-Beta version of Auditor Toolbox is ready.
-I would like to keep it updated with new tools, new versions and everything, feel free to ping me or suggest new improvements.
+Our beta version is up and running!
+I'm keen on keeping it fresh with the latest tools and versions.
+Got suggestions or updates?
+Don't hesitate to reach out or pitch in your ideas!

 ## Index